-If you ask an educator or a teacher what would be the most important value in the process of learning, they would probably say encouragement and motivation.
+If you ask an educator what would be the most important value they can share and transmit their students in the process of learning, they would probably say encouragement and motivation.
 But how can you encourage and motivate a student with language-based learning difficulties (LBLD)?
-How can you empower a frustrated learner in the learning process after they have been failing again and again?
+How can you empower a frustrated student in the learning process after they have been failing again and again for years?
 How would you make them gain the necessary confidence to try again?
 The answer, according to my personal perspective, is by providing them with hope.
 Hope is not a dream.
 Hope is the notion that you can achieve a goal based on factual information and learned experience.

 In the words of Vaclav Havel, “Hope is definitely not the same thing as optimism.
 It is not the conviction that something will turn out well, but the certainty that something makes sense, regardless of how it turns out.”
 Furthermore, as Brad Henry expressed so accurately, “A good teacher can inspire hope, ignite the imagination, and instill a love of learning.”